 - International Agency for Research on Cancer (IARC)

 - Agency for Toxic Substances and Disease Registry

 Get a Free Benzene Lawsuit Evaluation With Our Lawyers

 The Toxic Tort Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Benzene exposure lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

-Free Case Evaluation: Again, if you were injured by the side effects of benzene toxicity, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+Free Case Evaluation: Again, if you were injured by the side effects of benzene toxicity, you should contact our law firm immediately for a free case review.
+You may be entitled to a settlement by filing a lawsuit and our Benzene Lawyers can help.